GameStop short squeeze: Congressional hearing

 On January 28, 2021, the House Financial Services Committee announced that it would convene a hearing to discuss online trading platforms.
 On February 18, 2021, the committee, chaired by Representative Maxine Waters, held a remote hearing titled Game Stopped?
 Who Wins and Loses When Short Sellers, Social Media, and Retail Investors Collide.
-Witnesses at the hearing included Reddit user and investor Keith Gill, Citadel CEO Ken Griffin, Reddit CEO Steve Huffman, Melvin Capital CEO Gabriel Plotkin, Cato Institute financial regulation expert Jennifer J. Schulp, and Robinhood CEO Vlad Tenev.
+Witnesses at the hearing included Reddit user and investor Keith Gill, Citadel CEO Ken Griffin, Reddit CEO Steve Huffman, Melvin Capital CEO Gabe Plotkin, Cato Institute financial regulation expert Jennifer J. Schulp, and Robinhood CEO Vlad Tenev.
 Representatives focused their attention on Robinhood's role in the event, asking Tenev why the brokerage had limited the trading of some securities and if it had clearly communicated its business model to its customers.
 They also questioned whether Robinhood was encouraging its customers to take excessive risks in order to generate a profit and whether it had the appropriate infrastructure and funding to handle influxes of new clients.
 Several committee members expressed skepticism at the practice of payment for order flow and pressed Griffin and Tenev on the issue.
 Representative Brad Sherman accused Griffin of trying to evade his questions.
 At various points during his initial testimony and questioning, Gill made references to memes.
 Committee members also discussed increasing short-selling regulation.

 On March 17, 2021, the Financial Services Committee held a second hearing, which focused on the regulation of payment for order flow and gamification of investing.